tera-private-mods/fps-utils/README.md

   I don't have a patreon because I enjoy being poor, so send me memes on discord instead!

 ### Note
 Big update today, please redownload all files.
 See changelog and commands for more details.
+Commands have changed so please read.

 ## How to use:
 * Setup tera-proxy by meishuu (https://github.com/meishuu/tera-proxy)